Mat-thieu/Drag-Queen.js/README.md

 # Drag-queen.js
-**Small and efficient dragging script, developing this very very slowly.**
+**This drag and drop script performs very well, the element follows the cursor almost instantly**

 The intention was to create a full-fledged drag and drop library to compete with the (scarce amount of) other drag and drop libraries.